puranjay123/Data-Engineering/Google cloud/Readme.md

-CLass Notes
+`sudo su` - to change to the root user in the SSH terminal `service apache2 service`  - STart the apache service

+**Internal and External IP addresses**
+* External IP addresses are internal addressable
+* Internal IP addresses are intenral to a coprotrate network
+* You cannot have two resocurces with same public IP address.
+* However two different coroprate network can have resources with same Internal IP address.
+*
+* ALL VM Instances are assigned to aleast one Internal IP address CLass Notes
 * Bucket is a storag epointer within which you upload the data
 * Server is located somehwere so we need to select the region